sfaria/CHIP-8-Emulator/README.md

 CHIP-8-Emulator
 ===============

-A CHIP-8 emulator written in Groovy.
+A CHIP-8 emulator written in Java.